VOLTAMP TRANSFORMERS LIMITED

 NUMBER OF MEETINGS OF THE BOARD

-The Company has complied with the provisions for holding Board Meetings and the gap between any two meetings did not exceed 120 days.
-During the financial year under review, five Board Meetings were held, viz. on 6th May, 2014, 14th August, 2014, 10th November, 2014, 9th February, 2015 and 18th March, 2015.
+The Company has complied with the provisions for holding Board Meetings and the gap between any twomeetings did not exceed 120 days.
+During the financial year under review, four Board Meetings were held, viz. on20th May, 2015, 14th August, 2015, 4th November, 2015, and 9th February, 2016.

 POLICY ON APPOINTMENT AND REMUNERATION OF DIRECTORS

-The Policy ofthe Company on Directors appointment and remuneration including criteria for determining qualifications, positive attributes, independence of a Director and remuneration of Key Managerial Personnel and other employees of the Company pursuant to sub-section (3) of section 178, is appended as Annexure - VI to this Report.
-The Policy has been posted on the website of the Company (http://www.voltamptransformers.com/pdf/nomination & remuneration policy.pdf).
+The Policy of the Company on Directors appointment and remuneration including criteria for determining qualifications, positive attributes, independence of a Director and other matters provided under sub-section (3) of section 178, is appended as Annexure - VI to this Report.
+The Policy has been posted on the website of the Company (http:// www.voltamptransformers.com/pdf/nomination_remuneration_policy.pdf)

 COMMENTS ON STATUTORY AUDITORS REPORT & SECRETARIAL AUDITORS REPORT